 Welcome back to the SafeTREC Traffic Safety Facts blog series!
-Each day this week we have featured the latest data on some of California's most pressing traffic safety issues.
-Today, we will be wrapping up the week with the latest facts on motorcycle safety.
+Each day this week we have featured recent data on some of California's most pressing traffic safety issues.
+Today, we will be wrapping up the week with the facts on motorcycle safety.
 In case you missed them, check out the fact sheets on alcohol-impaired driving, aging road users, bicycle safety, and pedestrian safety.

 SafeTREC Traffic Safety Facts: Motorcycle Safety